 4 person liferaft in valise by Seago (Service date expired).

 Man overboard rescue sling mounted on stern rail.

 Echomax Inflatable Radar Reflector

 Built by Jeanneau Yachts in Dec.
 2007 and supplied to the current first owner in July 2008 by a UK dealer and transported by road to Calpe on the Mediterranean coast of Spain and lightly used for what she was intended.
 Returned to the UK by road in 2016.
 'Ava' is now for sale as a result of her current owners currently considering their options as to whether to live in Europe, in which case they shall buy bricks and mortar, or to remain in the UK.

 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

-For more information or to arrange a viewing, please contact us on - Click here to reveal phone number -
+For more information or to arrange a viewing, please contact us on - Phone number removed -

-r email us on - Click to contact -
+r email us on - Email address removed -